raoulj/vio-thesis/README.md

 I absolutely recommend using vagrant to set up your VM.
 Use the included Vagrantfile.

 ### Dual Booting
 If you need to set up a dual boot into Linux, check out [this good tutorial](https://www.youtube.com/watch?v=IQIaDO9nR6Y) which got me booting just fine into Ubuntu with MacOS Sierra.
 The tutorial-maker's [Bootable Drive Maker](https://github.com/GregoryConrad/BootableDriveMaker) is a handy tool to get a boot on a flash drive.
-As always, be careful with partitioning!
+As someone who didn't follow the instructions well and had to make a visit to the Apple Store: **make sure to back up your computer**.

 ## Sensor Setup